joew63/apply-tracker/README.md

 Two related tables power the app:

 - `companies` — stores unique companies
-- `applications` — stores applications, linked to companies via a foreign key
+- `applications` — stores applications linked to companies via a foreign key

+The `company_id` foreign key relationship ensures every application references a valid company.
+Clearing the database also resets SQLite's internal `sqlite_sequence` table, so autoincrement ids restart from 1.

 The database file `applications.db` is created automatically on first run and is excluded from version control.

+## Roadmap

+- Edit individual applications
+- Filter applications by status
+- Add application success rate stats